Saving lives since 2006:

 We are a 100% non-profit 501(c)(3), 100% volunteer operated, no-kill animal rescue.

-100% of the proceeds from our thrift store go directly towards the rescue and care of animals in need.
+100% of the proceeds from our volunteer operated thrift store go directly to the rescue and care of animals in need in our communities.
 Our Thrift store operates to bridge the gap between our low adoption fees and the cost of vetting and care we provide the animals we rescue.

 Our loyal, and generous supporters make it possible to provide the very best in care for our rescues.
 Your donations of items to our thrift store as well as cash donations online, in our store or via mail, are critical for our rescue mission.

 Our 501(c)(3) status with the IRS makes your donations tax deductible.
 We need your financial support to continue our mission to save lives.
-The average cost to completely vet a healthy dog coming into our rescue, on average, is roughly between $200-$300; and that doesn’t cover pull fees the shelters charge us, food, treats, bedding, or any of the other miscellaneous items required to maintain a pet in our care.
+The average cost to completely vet a healthy dog coming into our rescue, on average, is roughly between $250-$350; and that doesn’t cover pull fees the shelters may charge us, food, treats, bedding, or any of the other miscellaneous items required to maintain a pet in our care.
+At Peppermint Pig Animal Rescue, we average about $4,000.00 per month in vet bills for our rescue animals, and at many times spiking to $6,000.00 to $10,000.00+ a month.
+Most of the dogs we rescue are in need of further vet care, procedures, and/or medications to help them rehabilitate and recover before adoption.
+We need your financial support to continue our mission to save lives.

 Your donations are greatly appreciated and much needed; no amount is too small!

 If you would like to donate items for our thrift store, please bring them to our store during store hours.
-Our thrift store is located at 8255 Beechmont Ave, and we are open Tuesday-Friday from 11:00am-4:30pm and every Saturday from 12:00pm-4:00pm.
+Our thrift store is located at 8454 Beechmont Ave, and we are open Wednesday-Friday from 11:00am-4:30pm and every Saturday from 12:00pm-4:00pm.

 VOLUNTEER/FOSTER FOR PPAR:

-Because we do not have a physical shelter, all of our rescue pets reside in loving foster homes until they are adopted.
+We do not have a physical shelter, so all of our rescue pets reside in loving foster homes until they are adopted.
 Our foster parents provide the love and care (all expenses paid by PPAR) needed to help each rescue pet regain trust and prepare them to be adopted into loving forever homes.

 If you are interested in fostering for PPAR, please complete our Foster Application.